 6. Enjoy dinner prepared by a high-end chef in a traditional minshuku

 Planning a hike in the majestic UNESCO World Heritage site, Kumano Kodo?
-Compliment your countryside trek with a stay in a traditional minshuku, a Japanese style B&B.
+Complement your countryside trek with a stay in a traditional minshuku, a Japanese style B&B.

 The ancient cobble lined route on the Kumano Kodo

 The place is owned by professional chef, Mr. Yuba, who worked across the breadth of Japan before returning to his hometown in the mountains to open this family-run minshuku.
-So, it won’t come to your surprise that the traditional Japanese meals served here are exceptional.
-Mr. Yuba and his wife host a truly wonderful feast made from the best fresh local ingredients – a real treat after a day’s hike!
+So, it won’t come as a surprise that the traditional Japanese meals served here are exceptional.
+Mr. Yuba and his wife host a truly wonderful feast made from the best fresh local ingredients—a real treat after a day’s hike!

 7. Join a soba noodle masterclass in Kyoto